 We’ve covered the obvious, so now let’s get back to the important bit I’ve mentioned in the premise of this article: APEX developers aren’t just developers.
 They need to be something more because low-code’s very nature demands a closer, more direct style of communication with the client.
 At Pretius, low-code developers often take part in meetings with clients from the very beginning – even before signing the contract – and can be an important part of the team that makes the sale, i.e., convinces the client that your company is the best one for the job.

 Because of this, so-called soft skills can actually be more important than the actual technological know-how.
-We can teach someone a lot about Oracle APEX and SQL queries but it’s quite possible that we won’t be able to make them more open, talkative, and charismatic, which is why ideally we have to get to know them a little bit better during the initial interview.
+We can teach someone a lot about Oracle APEX and SQL queries, but it’s quite possible that we won’t be able to make them more open, talkative, and charismatic, which is why, ideally, we have to get to know them a little bit better during the initial interview.
+Hybrid and remote work hasn’t made this easier.
+Most of our client meetings still happen on calls, sometimes with people who joined the project two weeks ago and don’t know us.
+A developer who can hold their own in that setting, without falling back on “let me check and get back to you” every time the conversation drifts off the technical track, is worth a lot.

 Previous experience in direct contact with the client – gathering requirements, showing new versions of, applications – is also very valuable.
 The same goes for business knowledge about different industries, though it doesn’t have to be particularly deep (it’s mostly about experience with projects for companies from various fields).